Do-ahead · Gluten Free · Salad · Vegetable-related

 Fresh mint leaves, for garnish

-In a bowl, combine the strawberries and 1 tablespoon of powdered sugar.
-Set aside to macerate while you prepare the rest of the dessert.
+In a bowl, combine the strawberries and raspberries with 2 tablespoons of granulated sugar and lemon zest.
+Toss gently to combine and set aside to macerate while you prepare the rest of the dessert.

-In a separate bowl, whisk the cream, remaining powdered sugar, and vanilla bean paste until soft peaks form.
+In a separate bowl, whisk the cream, mascarpone, powdered sugar, and vanilla bean paste until soft peaks form.
 Be careful not to overmix – you want a beautifully luscious texture with no graininess!

 Finish off your Eton Mess with a final flourish of macerated strawberries on top.